-Unless communicated otherwise, Covenant Academy will follow the emergency closing policy of the Cy-Fair Independent School District.
-If the CFISD Superintendent announces a district-wide closing, Covenant Academy will also be closed unless Covenant Academy specifically communicates otherwise via email, FACTS Family Portal, and/or text via the Parent Alert system.
+Covenant Academy will communicate any closings or delays via email, FACTS Family Portal, and/or text via the Parent Alert system.
 Local school district closings will normally be communicated over the major television and radio stations.
 Depending upon the nature of emergency closing, Covenant Academy may resume classes independent of CFISD policy.